Hans170/MUTABAZI-Hans/README.md

 - This part is about managing internships.
 There are classes for Company, Student, Supervisor, and types of internships like ULKInternship and URInternship.
 - The main class to run here is `Main3.java`.

  first run this command :

    docker build -t 23710 .

- And then For question 1 run:
+ And then For question 1 use:
 docker run -it --rm 23710 java -cp out Question1.Main1

-   For question 2 run:
+   For question 2 use:
    docker run -it --rm 23710 java -cp out Question2.Mainn

-For question 3 run:
+For question 3 use:
 docker run -it --rm 23710 java -cp out Question3.Main3